teodozjan/lacuna-cookbuk/README.md

        - Change some classes into modules
        - Tidy	 - planet/station mess
        - Change loops to list generic functions where possible

-### Form module

-[Form module](https://github.com/mathw/form/) fails tests but installing it with panda --notests will solve the problem

 ### Doesn't compile?